 This was my reward.
 What a view.
 I felt strong and held at the top of that canyon.

 Everything was silent.
 There was only the sun and the wind and the bare rock.

 I didn’t see any other people.
 I was alone with Death Valley.

 The experience was cathartic.

-I grilled a small pork loin and my friend, who I had met on my first night in the desert (just as the full moon was rising), joined me for dinner.
-John brought some whiskey.
+I grilled a small pork loin and my friend, John — who I had met on my first night in the desert just as the full moon was rising, joined me for dinner and brought whiskey.